AdobeDocs/experience-manager-forms-cloud-service.en/help/integrate-docusign-adaptive-forms.md

 seo-title: Learn how to use DocuSign with an adaptive form to collect e-signatures.
 ---

-# Using DocSign with an adaptive form {#integrate-aem-forms-with-DocuSign}
+# Using DocuSign with an adaptive form {#integrate-aem-forms-with-DocuSign}

 DocuSign is a prominent e-signature solution.
 You can use it to e-sign an agreement.
 You can integrate DocuSign with an adaptive form.
 It help you send an adaptive form for e-signatures to multiple recipients.
 Using e-signatures helps you: